networknt/light-doc/content/tutorial/eventuate/todo-list/hybrid-query.md

 ```

-Now you can build the entire project from root folder of todo-list
+Now you can build the entire project from the root folder of the todo-list project.

 ```
 mvn clean install
 ```

+In the next step, we are going to [test hybrid services][] we just built.

+[test hybrid services]: /tutorial/eventuate/todo-list/hybrid-test/